bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 ### Back up before reinstalling

-> If you're re-installing an existing theme, be sure to back up the theme’s `.stencil` file.
-This file contains the store URL, username, access tokens, and other settings.
+> If you're re-installing an existing theme, be sure to back up the theme’s `.stencil` file or `secrets.stencil.json` and `config.stencil.json` files (if using Stencil V3.1 release or later).
+The files contain the store URL, username, access tokens, and other settings.
 If you would like to allow for complete rollback, back up your entire theme’s directory.

 </div>